tomi77/go-utils/README.md

 #### Map[K comparable, V any](m []K, fn func(K) V) []V

-Map applies the function fn to each element of the slice m and returns a new slice containing the results.
+Applies the function fn to each element of the slice m and returns a new slice containing the results.
 If m is empty, it returns nil.

 #### MapInPlace[K comparable](m []K, fn func(K) K)

-MapInPlace applies the function fn to each element of the slice m in place.
+Applies the function fn to each element of the slice m in place.
 It modifies the original slice and does not return a new slice.

+#### Unique[S ~[]E, E comparable](m S) S

+Returns a new slice containing only the unique elements from the input slice.
+It preserves the order of the first occurrence of each element.

+#### UniqueFunc[S ~[]E, E comparable](m S, fn func(E) E) S

+Returns a new slice containing only the unique elements from the input slice, based on the transformation function fn applied to each element.
+It preserves the order of the first occurrence of each transformed element.